1952 Cuban coup d'état: Background

 In 1940 a new democratic constitution had been ratified in Cuba.
 In order to engage in the elections following the constitution's ratification, Fulgencio Batista resigned from the military to focus on a career in politics.
 He ran for president with support from the Communist Revolutionary Union party, under the front banner of the Democratic Socialist Coalition.
-Batista was democratically elected and served a four year tenure.
+Batista was democratically elected and served a four-year tenure.
 After his tenure the constitution prohibited presidents from running for consecutive terms, so he had a proxy candidate Carlos Saladrigas Zayas run as his substitute.
 Saladrigas would be defeated in a landslide.
 After the electoral defeat Batista would leave Cuba for the United States, but remained head of the Cuban army.

 As the presidency of Carlos Prío Socarrás came to a close, he became highly criticized for corruption, making Batista believe he could win in the following 1952 election.
 He was legally allowed to run again since he had not served a term since 1944.
-Batista ran under the label of his own United Action Party and believed his previous popularity would guarantee him victory.
-Both of Batista's electoral rivals promised to remove him from his role as head of the army if elected and replaced with Ramón Barquín.
+Batista (a Senator at the time) ran under the label of his own United Action Party and believed his previous popularity would guarantee him victory.
 An opinion poll before the election predicted Batista coming in dead last in the election.
-Batista's last source of popular support seemed to be the army that he still was commander of.
-Concerned about losing the presidency and his role as head of the army, Batista began to plot a coup.
+Concerned about losing the 1952 presidential election Batista began to plot a coup with retired military officials and active troops.

 Events

 On March 10 all military garrisons came under rebel military command without resistance.
 The rebel officers occupied the University of Havana and opposition newspaper offices.
 Labor leaders were arrested and a communication black out ensued.
-A military junta formed in Camp Colombia with Fulgencio Batista as its head and declared itself the new government of Cuba.
+A military junta formed in Camp Columbia with Fulgencio Batista as its head and declared itself the new government of Cuba.